BrahimMebrek/Finance_with_Python/README.md

 - Computer Science YouTube video Python for Finance : https://www.youtube.com/watch?v=O-O1WclwXck
 - Financial Python : https://www.quantconnect.com/tutorials/introduction-to-financial-python/rate-of-return,-mean-and-variance
 - Yahoo Finance API to get Stocks tickers data in python : https://medium.com/@jouneidraza522/yahoo-finance-api-to-get-stocks-tickers-data-in-python-c49820249a18

+- The main resource:
     - Most of the methodes and techniques used in the study are from the excellent - Sentdex YouTube Playlist, Python Programming for Finance : https://www.youtube.com/playlist?list=PLQVvvaa0QuDcOdF96TBtRtuQksErCEBYZ

 #### Created By MEBREK Brahim